Hunter Yuracheck pens passionate letter regarding Arkansas' early season kick-off times

-Hunter Yuracheck pens fiery letter following reveal of Arkansas' early season kickoff times: 'I will not quietly accept it for our program'
+Hunter Yurachek pens fiery letter following reveal of Arkansas' early season kickoff times: 'I will not quietly accept it for our program'

-Kick-off times for the first three weeks of the 2026 college football season were released on Wednesday, and Arkansas AD Hunter Yuracheck is furious with the Razorbacks’ draw.
+Kick-off times for the first three weeks of the 2026 college football season were released on Wednesday, and Arkansas AD Hunter Yurachek is furious with the Razorbacks’ draw.

 Arkansas, heading into year one under newly hired head coach Ryan Silverfield, will open its 2026 season at home against North Alabama on Sept.
 5 at 4:15 p.m.
 ET/3:15 p.m.
 CT.
 It will then travel to Utah the following week for a clash against the Utes at 10:15 p.m.
 ET/9:15 p.m.
 CT, and will return to Fayetteville for its SEC opener against Georgia on Sept.
 19 at 12:00 p.m.
 ET/11:00 p.m.
 CT.

-Hunter Yuracheck claims ‘not many other programs in the SEC would be placed in a similar position’
+Hunter Yurachek claims ‘not many other programs in the SEC would be placed in a similar position’

 Bipartisan bill addresses transfers, coach movement